Skip to main content

 1 credit course

 *Financial assistance is available to any student who may be interested in taking courses with associated costs or fees.
-Please see Ms. Sigurdson for more information.
+Please contact the MCI office or the VAR40S teacher for more information.

 Woodworking Technology